Handle Operators in String Theory

 Let us now consider the quantity:

-It is a simple exercise to show that when acting with the anti-ghosts, $b_0^{(z_2)}\tilde{b}_0^{(z_2)}$, on the coherent state basis the sole effect is to remove the $c_0,\tilde{c}_0$ dependence from {\it both} vertex operators.
-To see how this works in coherent state language notice primarily that applying $b_0^{(z_2)}\tilde{b}_0^{(z_2)}$ to the relevant factor in (\ref{eq:offshellA^a}) gives,
+It is a simple exercise to check that when acting with the anti-ghosts, $b_0^{(z_2)}\tilde{b}_0^{(z_2)}$, on the coherent state basis the sole effect is to remove the $c_0,\tilde{c}_0$ dependence from {\it both} vertex operators.
+To see how this works in coherent state language notice primarily that applying $b_0^{(z_2)}\tilde{b}_0^{(z_2)}$ to the relevant factor in the explicit coherent state in (\ref{eq:offshellA^a}) gives,

 Since this is the only factor on which the $b_0^{(z_2)}\tilde{b}_0^{(z_2)}$ term acts non-trivially in the vertex operator $\hat{\mathscr{A}}_{(z_2)}^a$ in (\ref{eq:offshellA^a}), and since there are integrals over the Grassmann-odd quantum numbers setting $\mathbi{c}_0^{(1)}=\mathbi{c}_0^{(2)}$ and $\tilde{\mathbi{c}}_0^{(1)}=\tilde{\mathbi{c}}_0^{(2)}$ in the sum over states (\ref{eq:handleoperatorX1}), seen explicitly in (\ref{eq:dpdmua}) and (\ref{eq:dmua}), only the $\mathbi{c}_0^{(1)}=\tilde{\mathbi{c}}_0^{(1)}=0$ terms can contribute in $\hat{\mathscr{A}}_a^{(z_1)}$.
 So the overall effect of the pinch and twist ghost moduli insertions is to effectively set $\mathbi{c}_0^{(1)}=\tilde{\mathbi{c}}_0^{(1)}=\mathbi{c}_0^{(2)}=\tilde{\mathbi{c}}_0^{(2)}=0$ in the vertex operators and multiply the overall result by $\mathbi{c}_0^{(2)}\tilde{\mathbi{c}}_0^{(2)}$ which can then freely be integrated out. \sk